Install Ransomware Prevention

 Option 1: Deploy using managed updates

 If you have managed updates enabled for the organization you want to deploy Ransomware Prevention on, Rapid7 can deploy the add-on for you.
-To request that Rapid7 deploy Ransomware Prevention on your Insight Agent, create a support ticket for your Customer Advisor.
+To request that Rapid7 deploy Ransomware Prevention on your Insight Agent, create a support ticket for your Cybersecurity Advisor.

 Option 2: Deploy using an installation package